Why So Many Hysterectomies for Black Women?

 Overall, Black women are three times more likely than white women to have fibroids—the reasons for which are multifaceted.
-However, even among women with fibroids, Black women are four times as likely as white women to undergo hysterectomy.
+However, even among women with fibroids, Black women are four times as likely as white women to undergo invasive treatments like a hysterectomy.

 While some fibroids can be treated without surgery, a hysterectomy is considered a "definitive" treatment because it treats the source of the problem rather than the symptoms.
 No surgery is without risk, but Black women are less likely to receive minimally invasive hysterectomies (less extensive surgeries with a lower risk of complications than traditional "open" procedures) and more likely to have complications.
 Why are Black women so much more likely to undergo surgery for this problem?